kumaresankp/MissingPersonFindingUsingAI/README.md

 - Integration with advanced AI algorithms and machine learning models for improved face recognition accuracy.
 - Use of geospatial technology for real-time tracking.
 - Integration with social media and public alert systems to increase community response.
-- Collaboration with law enforcement and technology innovators for continuous improvements.
+- Collaboration with law enforcement and technology innovators for continuous improvements

-## Other Developers
-- Akash Mohanty
-- Sarin Sahu

 ## Getting Started